Emily Hauenstein, PhD, LCP, MSN, FAAN

 Accepting PhD Students

-Dr. Emily J. Hauenstein is a Professor and Unidel Katherine L. Esterly Chair in Health Sciences.
-She received her PhD from the University of Virginia in Clinical Psychology and MSN from the University of Wisconsin-Madison.
-Dr. Hauenstein has 38 years of experience as an educator in nursing programs.
+Dr. Emily J. Hauenstein is a Professor in the School of Nursing.
+She received her PhD from the University of Virginia in Clinical Psychology, MSN from the University of Wisconsin-Madison, and her BSN at the University of Rochester.
+Dr. Hauenstein has 40 years of experience as an educator in nursing programs.

 Dr. Hauenstein is an established, NIH health services researcher with studies widely published and cited within the scientific community.
-Dr. Hauenstein also has received Federal funding to support unique programming in graduate nursing education.
+Dr. Hauenstein conducts research in mental health, women’s health and health inequities and treatment disparities.
+Dr. Hauenstein is currently funded the National Institute of Minority Health and Health Disparities to examine health disparities in the Medicare seriously mentally ill disabled population R01MD010354.
+The model on which the research is based is Dr. Hauenstein’s most recent publication is ‘Modeling Health Disparities and Outcomes in Disenfranchised Populations.
+Dr. Hauenstein also is completing a mixed methods data analysis for her recently completed National Institute of Mental Health R34 examining the effect of a narrative intervention on depression in rural women (R34MH086929).
 Complementing her experiences as an educator and researcher is 20 years of practice as a licensed clinical psychologist, and certified advanced practice psychiatric nurse, as well as several years practicing as a Clinical Nurse Specialist in diabetes.

 - PhD, University of Virginia Institute of Clinical Psychology

 - Certificate, Division of Medical Psychology Department of Psychiatry Duke University Medical Center

 - Diploma, E.J.
 Meyer Memorial Hospital School of Nursing